 No legal requirement exists for the majority of employers that compels them to correspond with job candidates at any point during the hiring process.

 But, reasons abound for why an employer might want to stay in touch with applicants at key points in the recruitment process.
+They reflect on the nature of the entire relationship with an organization's job candidates.

-The reasons for response and contact include:
+The reasons for ongoing response and contact include:

 1. As competition for employees increases, especially for particular skills, education, and experience, how an employer treats their job candidates will matter more and more.
 These applicants have choices and noting how an employer makes them feel during the hiring process will affect their opinions of the employer and their choices.
+With current record unemployment levels, the war for talent is underway.

 2. Applicants are monitoring employers on social media sites such as LinkedIn and Facebook.
 They are reading employee and applicant comments about employers and companies on sites such as Glassdoor.com.
 The applicant experience matters—and it will matter more and more as information is so easily exchanged online.
+Want to know all about the perceptions of a particular employer?
+They're just a click away.
+You want your reputation positive, approachable—that of an employer who employees seek out.

 - An acknowledgment when the application is received.